Rhythm Drawing

 • You'll notice you create line after line.

-Make sure these initial lines are very light and once you're sure they are correct you can go over them with more confidence.
+Make sure these initial lines are very light and once you're sure they are correct you can go over them with more confidence later.

 About Rapid Drawing

 You may have heard other artists speak about rhythm drawing or they could also have referred to it as rapid drawing.
-The two go hand in hand, you need to draw quickly to find a rhythm.
+The two go hand in hand because they mean that you need to draw quickly to find a rhythm.

-There is no doubt that rhythmic drawings contain energy.
+There is no doubt that this type of artwork contains energy.

 The sketches below are rough and imperfect so you won't be afraid to try them.
 Pretty soon you will find that you can do much better!